Carol-Lee-gh/Covid-Mutation-Pipieline/README.md

 # Covid-Mutation-Pipieline

-This repository contains scripts to extract mutations of interest from a vcf file.
+This repository contains scripts to extract mutations of interest from a vcf file and merge them with related metadata.

 **Requirements
 ```
+Python 3.8.8
 tqdm>=4.62.2
 pandas>=1.3.3
 numpy>=1.20.3
+ujson==4.0.2
 ```
 **Usage
 Use -h to show help